 The map was also redone.
 On the screen capture below, we can see something that occurs with user-made scenarios.
 Knowing the mechanics of the games, maps are made to get the desired results in gameplay and not necessarily to visually portray the area being mapped.
 The combination of multiple rivers coming together in the vicinity of Nghĩa Lộ combined with irrigation structures creates a number of islands near the town.
 The effect of this is modeled with an impossibly-angular series of interconnected minor rivers.

 After the arrival of my paratrooper reinforcements, I attempt to isolate the attackers in the southeastern corner of the operation.

-Once all three of the paratrooper, I was able to concentrate my forces and obtain local superiority, and began taking back ground.
+Once all three of the paratrooper battalions arrived, I was able to concentrate my forces, obtain local superiority, and began taking back ground.
 In the end, I achieved a major victory, having forced all of the enemy out of the valley and into the mountains.

 Final victory.
 I think the commies may have been repairing bridges during their brief occupation.

 The balance of the forces is also obviously redone, although I didn’t look at the details.
 The French forces seem much weaker in the open, but tougher in prepared defenses.
 Several of my outposts remained intact through until the end of the scenario, despite enemy assault.
 While the casualties are not directly observable in the screens, the rate seems to be closer (though still higher) than the historic casualty rates for this battle.